-The Forces of Freedom and Change announced in a statement that it had named economist Abdullah Hamdok as its candidate to be the first civilian prime minister since Bashir took power in 1989.
+The Forces of Freedom and Change announced in a statement that it had named economist Abdalla Hamdok as its candidate to be the first civilian prime minister since Bashir took power in 1989.

 Hamdok's nomination is the first step in the implementation of a power-sharing deal between the opposition and the ruling military council who took over from Bashir in April before facing protests themselves.

 "We wish Dr Abdalla Hamdok success in one of the hardest periods in the history of our country and people, a period that the revolutionary Sudanese people are looking forward to and observing with hopefulness," the Sudanese Professionals Association, the group that spearheaded the protest movement and is part of the FFC, said in a statement.

 According to the political deal, which has faced criticism from protesters who fear the military will renege on its promises, there will also be a hybrid committee called the Sovereign Council, which will be split between civilian and military members but led by the military for the first 21 months.